bgrundy/Slackbuilds/SBo_Versions.md

   in Slackware).
 - also might need "fakeredis" from pip3
-- for `check_dependancies.py`: Remove "utils." from in front of the module calls and run it with python3 from the root of the source directory.
+- for `check_dependancies.py`: Remove "utils." from in front of the module calls and run it with python3.
+    - run with `python3 utils/check_dependencies.py` from root of source.
 - Content disposition on GitHub:
     - https://github.com/DEVELOPER/PRGNAM/archive/refs/tags/vVERSION/PRGNAM-VERSION.tar.gz
     - if that does not work, remove the "v" from the version number and